MazenEssam02/Snack-Game/README.md

 <img src="./Screenshots/Snake Game.jpg">

 ## New Features
-- Supported Arrows,WASD for moving.
+- Supported (ARROWS,WASD) for moving.

 ## Technologies Used
 - Turtle Module in Python.